Frequently Asked

 Risk Methodology

-Each vault is scored on a 0–10 scale across three independent risk vectors, then combined into a weighted composite:
+Each vault is scored on a 0-10 scale across four independent risk vectors, then combined into a weighted composite:

 The composite score determines the tier: Prime (8.0-10.0), Core (5.0-7.9), Edge (0.0-4.9).
 Full methodology documentation